dhstx/productpage/README.md

-# DHStx Company Platform
+# DHStx Digital Asset Platform

-A complete company product page platform with Stripe integration, user authentication, admin dashboard, and billing management.
+An enterprise-ready web application for managing purchased digital products, licenses, and subscriptions.
+The platform ships with Stripe billing, Supabase-ready authentication hooks, integration health monitoring, and a responsive admin workspace.
 Built with React, Tailwind CSS, and the DHStx design system.

 ## Features